MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 The `ej.microvg.VectorFont.getHeight()` method can be used to center a text inside a label, by positionning the anchor point in order to have the same space above and below the text string.

-Two other methods are available to position a know text in a label:
+Two other methods are available to position a known text in a label:

 - `ej.microvg.VectorFont.measureStringHeight()`
-- `ej.microvg.VectorFont.measureStringWith()`
+- `ej.microvg.VectorFont.measureStringWidth()`

-These methods returns the width and height of a string drawing.
+These methods return the width and height of a string drawing.
 They are computed from the width and height of the glyphs composing the string.

 .. figure:: images/textBox.png
 	:align: center